core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The use of COSE_Encrypt0 and AEAD to protect messages as specified in this document requires an endpoint to be a member of an OSCORE group.

-That is, upon joining the group, the endpoint securely receives from the Group Manager the necessary input parameters, which are used to derive the Common Security Context and the Sender Context (see {{sec-context}}).
+That is, upon joining the group, the endpoint securely receives from the Group Manager the necessary input parameters, which are used to derive the Common Context and the Sender Context (see {{sec-context}}).
 The Group Manager ensures uniqueness of Sender IDs in the same group.

 Each different Recipient Context for decrypting messages from a particular sender can be derived at runtime, at the latest upon receiving a message from that sender for the first time.